The Tuck Standard - Quality Craftsmanship and Warranty

 • Heavy Equipment (Dumpsters, Moving Vans, RVs): STRICTLY PROHIBITED FOREVER.
 Residential driveways are not designed for industrial loads.
 Placing a dumpster or driving a moving van on the driveway voids the structural warranty immediately.

-C. Matching Existing Concrete
+E. Matching Existing Concrete

-D. Large Pours (Monolithic vs. Cold Joints)
+F. Large Pours (Monolithic vs. Cold Joints)

 For large driveways requiring multiple truckloads, our goal is always a "Monolithic Pour"—continuous wet concrete.
 However, logistics can affect the finish.

-E. The "Rain is Good" Rule
+G. The "Rain is Good" Rule

-Once the concrete has "set" (hardened enough that you can't push your thumb into it, typically 4–6 hours), water becomes its best friend.
+Clients often panic if it starts raining the evening after we pour.
+Don't panic—this is actually a good thing!
+As noted in the water-curing guidance above, once the concrete has "set," water becomes its best friend.
 Rain keeps the slab cool and moist, which slows down the curing process.
 A slower cure results in stronger concrete and significantly reduces surface shrinkage cracks.

-F. Cracking (The Reality Check)
+H. Cracking (The Reality Check)

 There is an old industry saying: "There are two guarantees with concrete: it will get hard, and it will crack."